Fujifilm Instax Mini Evo review: instant film meets digital camera convenience

 (Image credit: Gavin Stoker/Digital Camera World)

-While credit card sized prints are at the heart of what the Fujifilm Instax Mini Evo camera delivers, the central picture portion is even smaller than that, due to the surrounding border.
-Colour wise, we get a selectable in-camera choice of standard natural or rich mode when it comes to prints – we chose the latter as we were looking for maximum impact and aware that instant prints can sometimes look a bit flat and lacking on contrast.
+While credit card sized prints are at the heart of what the Instax Mini Evo delivers, the central picture portion is even smaller than that, due to the surrounding border (check out our guide to instant camera film sizes to see how all the formats compare).
+Color-wise, we get a selectable in-camera choice of standard natural or rich mode when it comes to prints – I chose the latter as I was looking for maximum impact, and aware that instant prints can sometimes look a bit flat and lacking in contrast.

-In terms of performance, light sensitivity here ranges from a standard ISO100 to ISO1600 and is fully automatic, meaning that we can’t tweak the settings ourselves.
-If we’ve a gripe it’s that while the provided LCD screen is a decent size at the standard 3-inches, visibility inevitably suffers in sunlight, despite the decent 460,000-dot resolution.
+In terms of performance, light sensitivity here ranges from a standard ISO100 to ISO1600 and is fully automatic, meaning that you can’t tweak the settings yourself.
+If I’ve got a gripe it’s that, while the provided LCD screen is a decent size, visibility inevitably suffers in sunlight, despite the decent 460,000-dot resolution.

 Instax Mini Evo: Verdict